Building Decks

 Shift + drag

-Hold Shift while dragging a multi-copy card to move all copies at once instead of just one.
+Hold Shift while dragging a multi-copy card to move all copies at once.

 Use the Overflow zone as a stash for cards you're considering but haven't committed to a zone yet.